Cook Forest State Park

 Clear Creek State Park is only 11 miles away.

-Hiking - Biking - Horseback Riding - Picnicking - Canoeing - Fishing - Hunting - Scenic Views - Snowshoeing - Cross-country Skiing - Sledding - Ice Skating - Sawmill Craft Center and Theater - Environmental Education - Organized Group Tenting - the Inn at Cook Forest - Cabins - Camping
+Hiking - Biking - Horseback Riding - Picnicking - Canoeing - Fishing - Hunting - Scenic Views - Snowshoeing - Cross-country Skiing - Sledding - Ice Skating - Sawmill Craft Center and Theater - Environmental Education - Organized Group Tenting - the Inn at Cook Forest - Cabins - River Camping - Camping

-Picnicking: Picnic tables are along the Clarion River in the River Cabin Picnic Area, in the Sawmill Area and near the Log Cabin Inn.
+Picnicking: Picnic tables and charcoal grills are throughout the park.
 Two large picnic pavilions and one small pavilion may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.
-There are ADA accessible restrooms near the picnic pavilions.
+Picnic pavilions 1 and 2 are ADA accessible, as are the nearby restrooms.

-Canoeing: The Clarion River provides excellent canoeing especially during the spring and fall.
-The river is rated Class C (beginner) with an average downward flow of four miles per hour.
+Canoeing: The Class 1 Clarion River provides excellent canoeing and kayaking, especially during the spring and fall.
+The average downward flow is four miles per hour.

 Go to the U. S. Geological Survey Web site for the water level of the Clarion River at Cooksburg. http://waterdata.usgs.gov/pa/nwis/uv/?site_no=03029500&PARAmeter_cd=00065,00060,00010